Schneider Electric Logo

 Schneider SA Logo 1938

-In 1938, black guns gave way to a white anvils.
-This reflected the peaceful nature of the brand, which wanted to be associated with more than just the arms industry.
-The new symbol demonstrated that the company was historically linked to the forges of Le Creusot.
-And its appearance roughly coincided with the centenary of Schneider Electric.
+In 1938, black guns gave way to white anvils.
+This reflected the brand’s peaceful nature, which sought to be associated with more than just the arms industry.
+The new symbol demonstrated that the company was historically linked to the Le Creusot forges.
+And its appearance roughly coincided with Schneider Electric’s centenary.

 1972 – 1981